 Informatica researched several solutions but they were either too complex, potentially requiring specialized network talent on staff, or capital intensive, such as load balancer or ADC appliances.
 With their hybrid-cloud and multi-cloud architecture, the solution had to be simple and reliable, yet easy to integrate.

-The solution for Informatica was to deploy the Layer 7 Cloud Load Balancer with Web Application Firewall and Cloud VPN.
+The solution for Informatica was to deploy the Layer 7 Cloud Load Balancer with Web Application and API Protection and Multicloud Networking.
 The service sits on top of Total Uptime’s global multi-data center platform allowing them to easily secure and route all incoming client connections.
 For a company specializing in Data-as-a-Service, this is a significant advantage.

 Were there bumps in the road getting the Total Uptime service operational?
 “Our team found that implementation went very smoothly, and Total Uptime support staff was always ready and willing to help within minutes” said John Dullaghan, Senior Manager, Product Operations.

 John says that the new service has made a significant difference.
 For instance, they can now seamlessly switch traffic between servers at will, regardless of their location, and even take them down for planned or unplanned maintenance without customer impact.
 What’s the end result?
 Increased availability, security and reliability.